Wilson Reading System (WRS) Instruction

 It is strongly recommended that students who require intensive instruction due to a language-based learning disability, such as dyslexia, receive instruction individually or in small groups from an instructor with Wilson Reading System® (WRS) Certification.

-Some features of WRS instruction are summarized below to assist those with a child starting the program.
+Some features of WRS instruction are summarized below to assist those with a student starting the program.

 Help for Children with Dyslexia